magento/magento2-page-builder/docs/extend-existing-content-type/overview.md

 </appearances>
 ```

+In Page Builder 1.0.0, when you customize content types that have multiple appearances (like the Banner), you must apply your changes to all the appearances, not just one.
+Customizing a single appearance of a content type that defines multiple appearances is not currently supported.
-Within each `appearance` element, you can change content types in the following ways:
+You can use appearances to change content types in the following ways:

 - Add new style properties.
 - Add or change templates.